osamaishtiaq/env-util/README.md

 # strongly-env

 A utility to elegantly read environment variables as JavaScript/TypeScript types.
+Simple, lightweight and performant wih no external dependencies.
+Also provides option to revert to default value in case env variable is undefined.

 ## Installation